TARGENE/targene-pipeline/docs/src/targene/data_sources.md

-# Setting a data source
+# Setting a Data Source

 The dataset is the main ingredient manipulated by TarGene.
 Population Genetics datasets are typically split into a variety of files and formats.
 The following section describes these formats and how to input them to a TarGene run.